+For 25 years, TOAST has championed a slow and considered way of life.
 We are keenly aware of our impact on people and the planet.
-We create clothes and home products that are durable - both in their life cycle and in their style - making it possible to use them for many years, if not decades to come.We carefully consider the suppliers we work with and our choice of materials, sourcing quality fabrics and natural fibres that are biodegradable.
+We create clothes and home products that are durable - both in their life cycle and in their style - making it possible to use them for many years.We want to understand where and how we can make a difference as our business grows.
+With growth comes responsibility, and opportunity to drive change.

 Enrich & Educate

 We hope to educate and inspire you to make more informed choices and for you to regularly engage in sustainable practices aided by our clothing care, repair and community initiatives.

 - We profile makers, factories, and provide an insight into the making of our products alongside interviews with people who inspire us and share our thoughtful ethos.

 - We foster a thoughtful workplace, nurturing individual growth.
 We value creativity and encourage employees to present their ideas and to find meaning in their roles.

 - We provide detailed information about TOAST materials, explaining our approach to fibre sourcing and creating our fabrics as well as online care advice for all fabrics to ensure they last.